russlance/GalaxyForge/README.md

 ## NOTE: This is a work in progress!

 Galaxy Forge is a tool to to build out the lore for your galaxy.
-There is a potential for 1,481,830,532 solar systems throughout this galaxy.
+With this tool there are 2,471,326,208 solar systems available within this galaxy.

+This tool utilizes a database capable of retaining all of the information for the entire galaxy.
+However, if you were to fully populate the entire galaxy it would create a very large database.

 This tool does not come pre-populated with data, but needs to be fleshed out by the user.